-Electronic media, including social networking, can be used in positive and beneficial ways, but users need to be aware of the risks and protect themselves online.

-- Personal information: What is posted online can be seen by anyone.
-Sharing sensitive information such as your address, phone number, family members' names, car information, passwords, Social Security numbers, birth date, school names, passport information, driver's license numbers, insurance policy numbers, loan numbers, credit/ debit card numbers, PIN numbers, and bank account information is risky and should be avoided.
-Sharing personal information can expose people to theft, frauds and scams.
-(1.i) - Photos/videos taken from smartphones embed the GPS coordinates in the photo, which will allow others to know the location where the picture was taken and may be used to find you.
-Beware of this when posting photos to online social media sites.
-Remember that pictures posted online may be copied, altered, and shared with many people without your knowledge or consent, unless you use privacy settings to limit who has access to the pictures.
+Essential Understandings Essential Knowledge and Skills Electronic media, including social networking, can be used in positive and In order to meet these standards, it is expected beneficial ways, but users need to be aware of the risks and protect that students will themselves online. • explain what students should know about • Personal information: What is posted online can be seen by anyone.
+Sharing the risks of interacting online, including sensitive information such as your address, phone number, family members' sharing/posting personal information, names, car information, passwords, Social Security numbers, birth date, school posting pictures and videos, and names, passport information, driver's license numbers, insurance policy communicating with others and in-person numbers, loan numbers, credit/debit card numbers, PIN numbers, and bank interactions with individuals one meets account information is risky and should be avoided.
+Sharing personal online (1.i, 2.i, 1.j, 2.j); information can expose people to theft, frauds and scams.
+(1.i) • advocate for safe online practices (3.i). • Photos/videos taken from smartphones embed the GPS coordinates in the photo, which will allow others to know the location where the picture was taken and Additional resources: may be used to find you.
+Beware of this when posting photos to online social Health Smart Virginia media sites.
+Remember that pictures posted online may be copied, altered, and EVERFI shared with many people without your knowledge or consent, unless you use privacy settings to limit who has access to the pictures.
 (U.S. Attorney's Office Northern District of Georgia) Even if privacy settings are set, people can take screenshots of someone else's phone and share or alter the photos or video.
-(2.i) - Webcams: Be careful when using webcams.
+(2.i) • Webcams: Be careful when using webcams.
 They can be hijacked and turned on remotely.
 This allows others to illegally view and listen to individuals without their knowledge.
 Consider turning them off or disconnecting them when not in use.
 (2.i)